-Comparative Literature is a bi-college (Bryn Mawr and Haverford) program that draws on the diverse teaching and research interests of the faculty at the two colleges.
+Comparative Literature is a Bi-Co (Bryn Mawr and Haverford) program that draws on the diverse teaching and research interests of the faculty at the two colleges.
 Our allied faculty includes professors in English, French, German, Italian, Russian, Spanish, Classics, Chinese, Arabic, Philosophy, Film Studies, Creative Writing, Music, and Theater.

 The study of Comparative Literature situates literature in an international perspective; examines transnational cultural connections through literary history, literary criticism, critical theory, and poetics; and works toward a nuanced understanding of the socio-cultural functions of literature.
 The structure of the program allows students to engage in such diverse areas of critical inquiry as East-West cultural relations, global censorship and human rights, diaspora studies, film history and theory, and aesthetics of modernity.
 Therefore, interpretive methods from other disciplines also play a role in the comparative study of literature; among these are anthropology, ethnology, philosophy, history, history of art, religion, classical studies, area studies (Africana studies, Middle Eastern studies, Latin American studies, among others), gender studies, and other arts.